 Developing Realist Economic Evaluation Methods (REEM) and Guidance to Evaluate the Effectiveness, Costs, and Benefits of Complex Interventions

-This project is funded by the NIHR Health and Social Care Delivery Research programme (Award ID: NIHR135102).
+This project was funded by the NIHR Health and Social Care Delivery Research programme (Award ID: NIHR135102).
 The views expressed are those of the author(s) and not necessarily those of the NIHR or the Department of Health and Social Care.

-About REEM
+About REE

 Terms and conditions for use of both documents